 Mr Bean he’s not.
-A witty, engaging and provocative speech by Rowan Atkinson helped to launch the “Feel Free to Insult Me” campaign yesterday at a reception in Parliament.
+A witty, engaging and provocative Rowan Atkinson speech by the former “Not The 9 O’Clock News” comedian helped to launch the “Feel Free to Insult Me” campaign yesterday at a reception in Parliament.

-The campaign sets out to reform section 5 of the Public Order Act which seems to afford criminal status to anyone judged by the Police to have given insult.
+The new campaign sets out to reform section 5 of the Public Order Act which seems to afford criminal status to anyone judged by the Police to have given insult.
+So clear, so far?

-Rowan Atkinson is no stranger to this subject.
-He’s campaigned vigorously over many years for more tolerance and less authoritarianism.
+Of course, Rowan Atkinson is no stranger to this subject.
+Because he’s campaigned vigorously over many years for more tolerance and less authoritarianism.
+More or less!

-His speech began with his setting freedom of speech in a personal ranking…just behind access to food and sustenance and just ahead of shelter and abode.
+His speech began with his setting freedom of speech in a personal ranking.
+So that’s just behind access to food and sustenance and just ahead of shelter and abode.
 It’s important.

 But the introduction to his speech then went further and noted that his own public profile probably meant that he would never fear arrest for giving insult through speech.

-And it went further with a series of examples, involving people with less-exalted public profiles, where speech had resulted in imprisonment and fines.
+And it went further still with a series of examples.
+They involved people with less-exalted public profiles, where speech had resulted in imprisonment and fines.
 Quite bizarre heavy-handed policing in all the instances described.

-He’s no stranger to public speaking.
+So he’s clearly no stranger to public speaking.
 That much is obvious.
 Reading from a prepared script Mr Atkinson delivered his speech in a measured manner with some superb intonation.
-It’s all in the voice with Rowan Atkinson’s comic characters…and this was the case with yesterday’s speech.
-But this wasn’t a joke.
+Because it’s all in the voice with Rowan Atkinson’s comic characters.
+And this was certainly the case with yesterday’s Rowan Atkinson speech.
+However, this wasn’t a joke.

-He used a Not the 9 O’Clock News sketch, from many years ago, to compare a comic situation with the ludicrous real life case of a police service that arrests and charges a young man for saying “woof” to a Labrador dog.
+He used a Not the 9 O’Clock News sketch, from many years ago, to good effect.
+He compared a comic situation with the ludicrous real life case of a police service that arrests and charges a young man for saying “woof” to a Labrador dog.
 You couldn’t make it up.

 His speech included some fine rhetorical questions that moved things along: